raghvendra5688/Harry-Potter-Book-Writing-via-Multi-Agents/README.md

 This command initializes the write_a_book_with_flows Crew, assembling the agents and assigning them tasks as defined in your configuration.

-When you kickstart the flow, it will orchestrate multiple crews to perform the tasks.
+When you run the above commands, it will orchestrate multiple crews to perform the tasks.

 The flow will first generate a book outline, then create and run a crew for each chapter, and finally join all the chapters into a single markdown file.

 ## Understanding Your Flow